LEO 1455 VP SEM

 - at short working distances images may be obtained at magnifications in excess of 10,000x, giving submicron resolution

-The LEO 1455VP SEM can accommodate long working distances for imaging at low ma 1C6A gnifications (x20).
+The LEO 1455VP SEM can accommodate long working distances for imaging at low magnifications (x20).

 A Peltier cooling stage can be attached for freezing samples down to -30ºC, useful for imaging specimens that may otherwise dehydrate with the SEM.